- How old does a child have to be to play Vienna Youth Lacrosse?

 Effective with the 2017 season, the NVYLL will no longer have a Boys' High School division.
 Therefore, VYI will no longer field a Boys' High School team.

-For the 2018 season, there are four divisions for girls in the NVYLL, as follows:
+There are four divisions for girls in the NVYLL, as follows:

 - 7th/8th grade division for players in the 7th and 8th grade for the school year.